Gas information sheet 59: Type A appliance service – inspecting and servicing Type A appliances

 If you detect negative air pressure, you have a responsibility to make the situation safe and inform your client.

-If this is not possible, the appliance should be checked to ensure it is not spilling CO.
+Where possible, install additional ventilation to ensure the installation complies.
+If this is not possible, check the appliance to make sure it is not spilling CO.

-In all cases, clearing existing vents and installing additional ventilation are the recommended solutions for overcoming negative pressure.
+The recommended solutions for overcoming negative pressure include clearing existing vents and installing additional ventilation.
 If this is not possible, check to see whether your client is happy for you to isolate their gas heater.

 If your client does not want their gas heater isolated or additional ventilation installed:

-The VBA will not take enforcement action against a registered or licensed gasfitter where it has been appropriately notified.
+The VBA will not take enforcement action against a registered or licenced gasfitter who has followed the process mentioned above.

 When calling ESV, please ensure you supply the following information: